Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Many hands make light work with inbound call centers

-Even if you’re managing a small business that has no immediate use for a full-on call center (totally cool if you are—everyone has to start somewhere!), you could still start planning for a call center or a phone help desk to field inbound calls.
+Even if you’re managing a small business that has no immediate use for a full-on call center (totally cool if you are—everyone has to start somewhere!), you could still start planning for a contact center or a phone help desk to field inbound calls.
 If you’re going to grow, then people will come calling.
 It’s inevitable, and it’s a good thing.

 Inbound call centers are the brain of your organization, taking in all the external stimuli, organizing it, and distributing it to the appropriate business “limb.”
 When inbound calls are received, they’re processed and sorted—often via an interactive voice response (IVR) system—and then either handled directly by call center representatives or transferred to the assigned department.